neuralabc/spft-java/README.md

 sudo apt install openjdk-17-jre  openjdk-17-jdk
 ```

-Check for proper installation by checking the output of `java --version`
+Check that the proper installation is active by running `java --version`

 Once a JDK or JRE is installed, run